pbnaresh-dotnet/CustomerCRUD/README.md

 *configure the db connection string in appsettings.json file in API Project

-* have created MVC project but everything works as SPA on index page of MVC
+* have created MVC project but everything works as SPA (with jquery ajax) on index page of MVC
 * validation, error handling, repository pattern can be added to this to make perfect robust application